Brian Jackson - Fotolia

 Evaluate the rationale for a highly secure container architecture, weighed against the downsides.
 The security features of rkt are more natively available than those of Docker; LXD's are even more so.
 The cost of the additional LXD security is that complex add-on set of application delivery tools.
 If you can't pay that price, look at rkt as the best Docker alternative.

-Containers can secure -- but it's a multifaceted issue
+Containers can be secure -- but it's a multifaceted issue

 Docker's relationship to open source evolves with containerd